 Solid Waste & Recycling

-Compost Removing food waste from our Municipal Solid Waste ( MSW) reduces Hamden's disposal costs.
-25% of all the trash we throw away is food waste that is a valuable and easy resource to "reuse".
+Removing food waste from our Municipal Solid Waste ( MSW) reduces Hamden's disposal costs.
+Up to 25% of all the trash we throw away is food waste and other organics that are valuable and easy resource to "reuse".
 Adding compost to the soil can fertilize your vegetable and flower gardens without cost.
+Brining food scraps to the transfer station reduces the disposal cost by about 50% .Composting at home reduces the disposal cost 100%, while also providing healthier soils.

-Food Waste can now be brought to the transfer Station.
-Residents can bring their food waste in a reusable container (that you must keep and reuse!), during regular hours of the transfer station, Monday through Friday 7:30 – 11:30 and 12:30- 3:00 pm.
-The town has some plastic pails with lids free to residents for transporting your food scraps.
-Call the Recycling Coordinator to get one.
+Residents that cannot compost at home, can bring their food waste in a reusable container (that you must keep and reuse!), during regular hours of the transfer station, Monday through Friday 7:30 – 11:30 and 12:30- 3:00 pm, and The transfer station now also open the first Saturday of each month from 8:00 to 11:45 am.

-Recycling It conserves natural resources, reduces pollution, saves energy and saves tax dollars!
+It conserves natural resources, reduces pollution, saves energy and saves tax dollars!
 While it costs Hamden taxpayers $88 for every ton of refuse disposal, recycling cost less, $ 70.00 per ton for disposal.
+If you have a any questions about what ot put into your blue recycling container, there is a free phone app you can download, RecycleCT. or the website https://www.recyclect.com/ Also check the ' Guide to Recycling" below on this page.

 Curbside Recycling & Refuse Program